 The Civic Quarter project will take the next steps toward fulfilling the vision for the Market Square (set out above), building on the learnings from previous consultations.
 For example, we would like to reassure traders that we recognise concerns raised about the demountable stalls trialled during an earlier phase of work, and would need to investigate alternative options should this be needed.
 We welcome feedback from traders at all times.

 The project is at an early design stage and relies on hearing what people currently like about these three historic sites and the public spaces in between; and how they could be improved.
-We are running a public engagement programme until Sunday 28 July.
+We ran a public engagement programme up until 28 July 2024.

 Supporting the Market Square